Loading NuWatt Energy...

 Equipment procurement, permitting, C-PACE application

-Begin construction (5% safe harbor)
+Begin construction (5% safe harbor) to lock the §48E pathway

 Complete installation, interconnection